eugenia1984/english/glossary.md

 - **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.

 - **sleep cycle** refers to the natural pattern of sleep, including different stages the body goes through while sleeping.
 For example: ``A good sleep cycle is vital for restful sleep``, meaning: refers to a healthy pattern of sleep.

+- **Sluggish**: is an adjective that describes a feeling of low energy, slow movement, or a lack of alertness.
+It's often used when someone feels tired, lethargic, or not able to think or move quickly.
+This term can apply to both physical and mental states.
+Here are some examples: ``The computer was running sluggishly, taking a long time to respond``, meaning: describes slow performance, used metaphorically for an inanimate object.

 - **small**: means not big, often with fewer employees or less money.
 For example: She works for a small company.